jameskimmel/ZFS/The problem with RAIDZ.md

 Now with that technical stuff out of the way, let's look at real-life examples.

 ## Dataset example
+Datasets only apply to ISOs, container templates, and VZDump and are not really affected by the RAIDZ problem.
+You can skip this chapter, but maybe it helps with understanding.
 Let's look at an example of a dataset with the default recordsize of 128k and how that would work.
 We assume that we want to store a file 128k in size (after compression).

 For a 3-disk wide RAIDZ1, the total stripe width is 3.